-In fourth grade, a wide range of projects are carefully selected for students to not only explore and experiment with the Elements and Principles of Art, but also to apply learning from core subjects for deeper understanding and relevance.
-Scientific Illustrations, Origami, and Under the Sea watercolors, are just a few of the many opportunities for students to further their learning in a creative application.
+Fourth grade artists explore a wide range of projects carefully selected for students to not only explore and experiment with the Elements and Principles of Art, but also to apply learning from core subjects for deeper understanding and relevance.
+Origami, Cloud studies and Under the Sea watercolors, are just a few of the many opportunities for students to further their learning in a creative application.

 From basic fundamental concepts of drawing, to assemblage art made from found objects, the variety of projects emphasize the wide range of application of a consistent group of art concepts.
 Learning about the lives and times of individual artists and art groups brings to life the circumstances from which the art or art movement came about.
 Participation in group projects and critiques provides experience in life skills of interaction, increasingly required in the 21st century.

 At this level, students are encouraged to explore and experiment with new materials with an emphasis on creative thinking.
 Students are responsible for photographing, uploading and maintaining their on-line portfolios which travel with them throughout their CSN experience.